galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

     - too short
     - with too many ambiguous (N) bases

 To accomplish this task we will use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) {% cite marcel2011cutadapt %}, a tool that enhances sequence quality by automating adapter trimming as well as quality control.
+We will:

+- Trim low-quality bases from the ends.
+Quality trimming is done before any adapter trimming.
+We will set the quality threshold as 20, a commonly used threshold, see more [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531872-Phred-scaled-quality-scores).
+- Trim adapter with Cutadapt.
+For that we need to supply the sequence of the adapter.
+In this sample, Nextera is the adapter that was detected.
+We can find the sequence of the Nextera adapter on the [Illumina website here](https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html) `CTGTCTCTTATACACATCT`.
+We will trim that sequence from the 3' end of the reads.
+- Filter out sequences with length < 20 after trimming

 > ### {% icon hands_on %} Hands-on: Improvement of sequence quality
 >